nu-i-sho/ChainLead/README.md

 Assert.IsTrue(handler.IsZero());
 ```

-*(Possibly ChainLead will be extended with additional optimizations boolean algebra has the potential to do that.
+*(Possibly, ChainLead will be extended with additional optimizations.
+Boolean algebra has the potential to do that.
 It is one more why relying on side effects in conditions anyway is a bad idea. )*

 (In Progress)